AltBeacon/android-beacon-library/requesting_permission.md

 ## Requesting Permission

 Apps that target SDK 23+ (Android Marshmallow) must also prompt the user for a location permissio n after the app is launched.
-If you fail to prompt for and get this permission, you'll get the following error in LogCat when you try to do a bluetooth scan in the background, and no beacons will be detected:
+If you fail to prompt for and get this permission on apps on apps targeting SDK 23+, you won't detect beacons in either the background or the foreground.
+If you fail to request this permission on apps targeting earlier than SDK 23, you'll only fail to scan in the background.
+In either case where you do not have the proper permissions, you'll get the following error in LogCat when you try to do a bluetooth scan, and no beacons will be detected:

 ```